You can open a sheet from the app overview. In sheet view, you can do the following:

 |Access to all bookmarks in the app, and create a new bookmark.|

 |Access to all sheets in the app and to creating a new sheet using the sheet navigator.|

-- Managing data in apps with Data manager
+- Loading and managing data with Data Manager

 - Data load editor